Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] Deleting an annotation causes many many queries
+- [x] Second time you annotate a move, it doesn't wait for end time and might have other issues as well in terms of mixing data with the previous entry
 - [x] Removing an annotation currently creates a new annotation in user that's blank but not null
 - [x] Annotating a second time below the submission multi-tree doesn't work
 - [x] Creating a new user doesn't associate uid with them